ayahariri/201readingnote/README.md

-# Code 201 Reading Notes
+# Code 201: Reading Notes

-This site will cover all the material for the 201 coding course.
+This site will cover all the material for the 201 coding course in a summarized form.
+This is a great help to refer back when in need.

 Table of Content